microsoft/Quantum/Samples/src/StateVisualizer/README.md

 ## Editing the Q# Program ##

 To change the Q# program that is executed by the state visualizer, edit the `Program.qs` file.
-The debugger will start the program by running the `QsMain` operation.
+The visualizer will start the program by running the `QsMain` operation.

-Restart the debugger by running the `dotnet run` command again to see the new program.
+Restart the visualizer by running the `dotnet run` command again to see the new program.